Foot Odour and Sweaty Feet

 Bromhidrosis is a condition of abnormal or offensive body odour, to a large extent determined by apocrine gland secretion, although other sources may play a role.
 Sudoriferous (sweat) glands are divided into two types: apocrine and eccrine.

 Most of us have suffered from foot perspiration and odour from time to time, yet for some people, sweaty feet are a persistent problem which can be embarrassing and uncomfortable.

 With 250,000 sweat glands, feet do tend to sweat more than other parts of the body, but with a daily hygiene routine, few people should suffer from the embarrassment that it may cause.

 Among the important functions of our skin is to assist in getting rid of the excess heat from our body.
 This is accomplished by evaporative cooling.
 When there is excess sweating or it is retained on the body, the sweat accumulates; this is called hyperhidrosis.
 Sweat ordinarily does not produce an odor.
 If the sweat stays on the skin too long, it can contribute to the growth of bacteria and the breakdown of skin chemicals.
 This bad smelling sweat is called bromhidrosis.

-Sweaty feet can be caused by stress on the foot.
+Sweaty feet, known as hyperhidrosis, can be caused by stress on the foot.
 This may be due to a structural problem, or because the foot is under strain or tired, for example, when you’ve been standing on your feet all day.

 Hot weather can make matters worse, although, sweaty feet is a winter, as well as a summer, problem.
 It can also be an inherited condition.